micahasmith/zeus.js/readme.md

 ### Serialization Syntax

 During the serialization process, commands get grouped together and assigned an identity.
-Using the example above this is noticable-- the add command was assigned an id of 0.
+Using the example above this is noticeable-- the add command was assigned an id of 0.

 Arguments take on the form of id_key=value--that is why after the add=0 id assignment we saw 0_num1=3; the add command with an id of 0 had a num1 argument of 3.